 The Jewish Quarterly Wingate Literary Prize 2014

-Chair of Judges: Rachel Lasserson.
-Judges: Josh Cohen, Jeremy Gordon, Catherine Taylor.
-Chair: Emily Kasriel
+Rachel Lasserson, Josh Cohen, Jeremy Gordon, Catherine Taylor

 Enjoy a glass of wine and listen to a lively discussion about the difficulties – and joys – of judging a completely disparate group of fiction and non-fiction books submitted for the prestigious £4,000 JQ Wingate Prize.
 Past recipients include Amos Oz, WG Sebald, Howard Jacobson, Zadie Smith and Shalom Auslander.
 The 2014 winner will be announced at the end of the event.